spryker/spryker-docs/_includes/pbc/all/install-features/202311.0/install-glue-api/install-the-shipment-glue-api.md

-This document describes how to integrate the [Shipment](/docs/pbc/all/carrier-management/{{page.version}}/base-shop/shipment-feature-overview.html) feature API into a Spryker project.
+This document describes how to install the [Shipment](/docs/pbc/all/carrier-management/{{page.version}}/base-shop/shipment-feature-overview.html) API.

 ## Install feature core